Thomas Onslow, 2nd Baron Onslow: Personal finances and family life

 Clandon Park House was transformed from a large manor house to a lavish English country house by this Lord Onslow, but the 3rd Lord Onslow had its interiors finished.
 It features a two-storey Marble Hall and marble chimney and other pieces by the Flemish sculptor Michael Rysbrack, but the interior was gutted by fire in 2015.

 As Lord Onslow he was a leading participant in an insurance business known as Onslow's Insurance or Onslow's Bubble, which secured incorporation under the Bubble Act as Royal Exchange Assurance Corporation.

 The Onslow family seat remains Clandon Park, East and West Clandon, Surrey.

 Clandon Park House and its 7-acre garden, was gifted to the Nation in 1956, a National Trust and this mansion and gardens were for the most part commissioned by him.

 The senior branch of the Onslow family continues to own and manage their agricultural business and the Clandon Park parkland to this day.
 However, in the 18th and 19th centuries the family owned several thousand acres of farmland scattered across many villages in Surrey from which they derived an income.

 According to research carried out under University College London's Legacies of British Slave-ownership project, Clandon House was built by Onslow possibly as a result of his wife's slavery-derived fortune.
 The slave plantation which Elizabeth inherited was her uncle Charles' Whitehall Plantation in St Thomas-in-the-East, Jamaica.

+Onslow also had a townhouse at 11 Great Marlborough Street in central London; he leased it from 1712 and it remained in the family until c1808.

 He had one son, Richard, who succeeded him on his death in 1740.